puniverse/comsat/comsat-spring-web/docs/MimickingJavaAPIs.md

 Thus, perfect constructor APIs mimicking is possible only when either:

-- No forwarding and no proxying is done (which means that full API rewriting is being carried out)
+- No forwarding and no proxying is done (which means that full API rewriting is being performed)
 - The delegation target needs not being an existing instance and can be purposedly built

 The latter fact is true only when the class-based API being mimicked is not `abstract`.
 This means that:

-a. `abstract` classes are extension-only APIs.
+1. `abstract` classes are extension-only APIs.
 For this reason, `abstract` classes are correspondingly mimicked by other `abstract` classes.
 If the replicas implementations use proxying or forwarding they must be constructed on pre-built delegate instances (they cannot build concrete ones as they are `abstract`, being extension-only APIs).
 This means they cannot perfectly replicate
-(extension-only) contructor APIs unless they avoid proxying not forwarding, which means they are full rewrites This might not a best compromise between mimicking fidelity and reuse, so it might more convenient for them to support only a _wrapping_ construction API
+(extension-only) contructor APIs unless they avoid proxying and forwarding (in which case they are full rewrites).
+This might not a best compromise between mimicking fidelity and reuse, so it might more convenient for them to support only a _wrapping_ construction API.
-b.
-"Open" concrete classes should support both the the original constructor APIs (in case they are _used_ and can build the corresponding mimicked class instance themselves) and a wrapping constructor
+2. "Open" concrete classes should support both the the original constructor APIs (in case they are _used_ and can build the corresponding mimicked class instance themselves) and a wrapping constructor
 API (in case they are _extended_: this use case is same as the `abstract` case so the same reasoning and policies apply)
-c.
-"Closed" or `final` concrete classes can't be extended and should only mimick original constructor API
+3. "Closed" or `final` concrete classes can't be extended and should only mimick original constructor API
+4. In case of full rewrite the original constructor API can be mimicked